Climate activist Greta Thunberg sets sail for NYC

 But state-of-the-art solar panels adorn the yacht's deck and sides while there are two hydro-generators, which together provide all the electricity they need on board.

-"You can't really ask for that much if you get to sail across the Atlantic for free," she said, adding: "I am grateful for what I have."
+"You can't really ask for that much if you get to sail across the Atlantic for free," she told AFP ahead of the journey.

+She is taking lots of books and board games to help pass the time -- games that do not require pieces that might slide away -- as well as a toy rabbit someone gave her.